Table of Contents

 Organisation of variables

 Data file structure is supported by the organisation of variables.
-Variable names and labels contribute into structuring of the data file, allowing to integrate part of the documentation into the data file and helping researchers to orient themselves in the structure of the data sets.
-At the same time variable names should be short and respect the usual requirements of standard software, because they are used as calling codes in software operations.
+Variable names and labels contribute to the structuring of the data file, allowing to integrate part of the documentation into the data file and helping researchers to orient themselves in the structure of the data sets.
+At the same time, variable names should be short and should respect the usual requirements of standard software, because they are used as calling codes in software operations.

-The position of variables in the data file, their names and labelling should reflect the following:
+The position of variables in the data file, their names and labels should reflect the following:

 Organising your data

-Data files also include supplementary variables which facilitate orientation and management, ensure integrity, or are necessary for some analyses.
+Data files also include supplementary variables which facilitate orientation and management, ensure integrity, or are necessary to perform some analyses.
 As a rule, you should include a unique identifier (or set of identifiers) for cases (individual respondents) in the file.
 A unique identifier is an identification code for the case.
-They are usually numbers, for example, 0001, 0002, 0003 etc. To facilitate orientation, it is usually placed at the very beginning of the file.
+These are usually numbers, for example, 0001, 0002, 0003 etc. To facilitate orientation, they are usually placed at the very beginning of the file.